Guillermo Martorell is a musician, composer, and music producer.

 He was selected as participant in the 2012 NYU/ASCAP Film Scoring Workshop in New York, where he had the chance to work and study with teachers such as Tim Starnes, Sean Callery, Mark Snow and Ira Newborn, as well as recording his music with some of the top studio musicians in New York.

-He has recently composed the music for feature film In the Box, Gregory Hervelin and Aurélie Herrou’s opera prima.
+He has recently composed the music for feature film In the Box, Gregory Hervelin and Aurélie Herrou’s opera prima (in post-production).
 He has composed electronic, choral, chamber and orchestral music, as well as music for several short films.

 As a performer and music producer, he has worked with a number of acts, touring Europe and Japan and performing in such places as the Tate Britain Museum in London, the Van Gogh Museum in Amsterdam, and festivals such as Primavera Sound and Sònar (Barcelona), Meltdown (London), and Womad.
 He is founder of the experimental music outfit Mr. Hubba & el Mono Inventor.